 Our work with MMA fighters continued, when Justine Kush pooped herself in the ring during a UFC fight.
 We couldn’t sponsor Justine’s trunks as we did with Tyrone Woodley because the UFC has since banned it, but we were able to send Justine a boatload of DUDE Wipes for her trouble.

 We also heard the crappy story Arizona Diamondbacks reliever Archie Bradley told the Yahoo!
 MLB Podcast, where he sharted himself shortly before entering a game.
 Archie was taking a “nervous pee” before his appearance when the shart attack occurred, requiring him to clean up the mess after his outing ended.
 DUDE HQ sprung into action, giving him enough DUDE Wipes to keep him pitching clean innings for the rest of the season.

 We weren’t done making our mark on the sports world.
 If you told us we’d ever have the opportunity to be the primary sponsor for a NASCAR driver, let alone a guy whose nickname is DiBurrito, we would have laughed in your face.
-But that’s exactly what happened with the No. 32 Ford driven by rising-star Matt DiBenedetto at at the Gander Outdoors 400 at Pocono Raceway.
+Not in a million years.
+But that’s exactly what happened with the No. 32 Ford driven by rising-star Matt DiBenedetto at the Gander Outdoors 400 at Pocono Raceway.